 This year, I am working on having more structure, exploring the depth in my core being, accepting my flawed self, and being in the world more boldly.

-To stay up to date, you can sign up to my (almost weekly) newsletter.
+To stay up to date, you can sign up to my (almost monthly) newsletter.

 Where am I most obsessively focused for the foreseeable future?
 In no particular order:

 - Client Work — Working with my clients on optimizing their website & online businesses.

 - YouTube — My list of ideas is massive.
 I am refocusing on the creation of regular content.

 - Classes — I started creating online classes on Skillshare earlier this year.
 Now I work on adding more to the platform.

 - Podcast — ON HOLD — In the process of building my podcast and including interesting people in interviews.

 - Letting Go of Expectations — For the longest time I procrastinated way too much because I thought what I will make is not good enough.
 I am now learning to let that go and just create what I can create in this moment.
 It's not going to be perfect and that's ok.

 - Consume Less & Create More — For far too long I have been consuming way too much.
 I am learning to step away and instead make room for my own creations.